VitoBu-Eng/Curriculum_Vitae/README.md

 # Curriculum_Vitae
+Hi, I'm Vito Burgio, a Ph.D. student in Structural and Solid Mechanics at Politecnico di Torino.
-A technical portfolio collecting my work in computational mechanics and numerical modelling, developed during my academic path.
+This repository is a technical portfolio collecting my projects in computational mechanics and numerical modelling, carried out during my academic journey.